madprops/airc/README.md

 More bots can be added simply by adding more configs.

 But each config is started individually with their own process.

+When you modify configs through commands, the files gets updated automatically.

 ---